Can I make the RB2B prospect firehose useful in a weekend?

 1. Volume ≠ clarity: “Who do we reach out to?”
 The stream lacks the specific team or application inside a big logo, often leading to wild goose chases.

-3. Persona ambiguity: The tool often returns only generic or suspected contacts at the company (e.g., a default list of executives), whereas the actual person engaging might be a different persona entirely (e.g., backend dev vs platform engineer vs QA lead).
+3. Persona ambiguity: RB2B and other tools often only return a suspected contact at the company (e.g., an CFO that definitely isn't on your technical docs site), whereas the actual person engaging might be a different persona entirely (e.g., backend dev vs platform engineer vs QA lead).

 4. Journey blindness: The data doesn’t reveal whether a visitor is just learning or actually evaluating your solution – the same company could have both, with very different intent.
 Without this context, you risk treating everyone as “hot” or everyone as “cold” incorrectly.